-Alright y’all.
-My family just got back from our very first trip to

-	Dollywood, and we had a BLAST!
-It was such a sweet trip, and I learned a

-	lot about the do’s and don’ts of this very special theme park in the

-	Great Smoky Mountains.
-So here are all of my tips and tricks compiled

-	together in… A Mom’s Guide to Dollywood:
+My family just got back from our second trip to Dollywood, and we had a BLAST!
+It was such a sweet trip, and I learned EVEN MORE about the do’s and don’ts of this very special theme park in the Great Smoky Mountains.
+So here are all of my tips and tricks compiled together in… A Mom’s Guide to Dollywood:

 Where to Stay… The Dollywood DreamMore Resort

 There are many reasons why you should stay at the Dollywood’s DreamMore Resort and Spa to make your Dollywood park experience even better, but here are just a few of them:

 - Each Dollywood’s DreamMore Resort and Spa guest gets a TimeSaver pass that allows you 8 expedited rides per day per person in Dollywood.
 That means no waiting in line all day to ride the best rides.
 You get to go to the front of the pack!
 How to use your TimeSavers… at check in, you will get an orange TimeSaver card with the days you are staying at DreamMore.
 Bring this card to ride on the trolley and show it to the hostesses at the TimeSaver station before you enter the park.
 They will give each person in your party a white wristband with a bar code.
 When you use the TimeSaver line at a ride, they scan your wristband.
 Each day each person gets 8 time saver rides per day.

 - DreamMore Resort guests get to ride the trolley from the resort to the park and get dropped off at the front entrance.